Procedure for retracting published articles (retraction)

 • upon an official written request from the editorial board of another journal;

-• upon a written request from other individuals (participants in a conflict of interest) who provide evidence of violations of scientific ethics by the author of the article;
+• upon a written request from other persons (parties to a conflict of interest) where there is evidence of breaches of research ethics by the author of the article;

-• if the editorial board of the journal discovers evidence of the author’s violation of scientific ethics in the text of the article.
+• if the journal’s editorial board discovers evidence of a breach of research ethics by the author in the text of the article.

 The procedure for retracting a scientific article is as follows:

-Upon receiving a request from the author or another party, the editorial board of the journal appoints a commission to verify the information.
+Following a request from the author or another person, the journal’s editorial board appoints a commission to verify the data.

-If a decision to retract the article is made, the minutes of the commission meeting must state the reason and date of retraction.
+If a decision is made to retract the article, the minutes of the commission meeting shall specify the reason and date of the retraction.

-Information about retracted articles is sent to scientometric databases and libraries where the journal is indexed or stored.
+Information about retracted texts is sent to scientometric databases and libraries where the journal is hosted.

-After the decision on retraction, the article and its metadata remain on the journal’s website.
-The electronic version is marked with the note **“Retracted”** along with the date of retraction.
-This status is also indicated in the table of contents of the issue.
+Following the decision to retract the article, the article and its description remain on the journal’s website.
+The electronic version is marked with the label ‘Retracted’ and the date of retraction.
+This is also noted in the table of contents of the issue.

 The editorial board reserves the right to decide on further cooperation with the author of the retracted article.